 In 2016, UCR completely revised the performance management process.
 Rating factors and rating categories were updated and redefined to more clearly reflect the high quality of work performed by UC Riverside employees.
-The new definitions provide clearer distinctions between ratings and include specific criteria related to goals, achievements, job functions, skills and behavior.
-Furthermore, it aligns the performance management process with the merit-based pay program for non-represented staff employees.
+The new definitions provided clearer distinctions between ratings and included specific criteria related to goals, achievements, job functions, skills and behavior.
+Furthermore, it aligned the performance management process with the merit-based pay program for non-represented staff employees.

 Discover next steps for Supervisors

-For more information about the reengineered ratings, read the Performance Factors and Behavior Indicators Guide.
+For more information about the rating system, read the Performance Factors and Behavior Indicators Guide.